___

 # pylint: disable=dangerous-default-value

-[docs]def compile_to_code(definition, handlers={}, formats={}, use_default=True, use_formats=True):
+[docs]def compile_to_code(definition, handlers={}, formats={}, use_default=True, use_formats=True, detailed_exceptions=True):

 """